benwhalley/just-enough-r/docs/power-analysis.md

 # Power analysis in R {#power-analysis}

+### For most inferential statistics {-}

-If you want to do power analysis for a standard statistical test, e.g. t-tests, chi^2 or Anova, the `pwr::` package is what you need.
+If you want to do power analysis for a standard statistical test, e.g. t-tests, chi^2^ or Anova, the `pwr::` package is what you need.
 [This guide has a good walkthrough](http://www.statmethods.net/stats/power.html).

+### For multilevel or generalised linear models {-}

 If you'd like to run power analyses for linear mixed models ([multilevel models](#multilevel-models)) then you need [the `simr::` package](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12504/full).
 It has some neat features for calculating power by simulating data and results from a model you specify.